articles

 While the woman in the booth prints my ticket, the driver says to me, delighted: “That’s my bus!
 Welcome on my bus tomorrow.”

-As I hand the woman the money, I tell her that I would like to book a bottom berth.
+As I hand the woman the money, I tell her that I’d like to book a bottom berth.

 “This is not a sleeper bus.”